 In December, we have projects to do.
 And let’s not forget those ornaments for parents and a little something special for our students.
 And although the finished products look great, they are exhausting.
 Not to mention buying materials for a classroom full of students isn’t cheap.

 Need academic resources to keep your kiddos on track?
-Check out my Christmas Around the World Unit!
+Check out my Holidays Around the World Unit!